pieeg-club/ironbci_3D_Printable_Headset/README.md

 Experience next-generation brainwave measurement with our 3D-printable EEG headset featuring:
-Dry Electrodes – no gel needed
- Flexible & Adjustable Fit – optimized comfort High-Quality EEG Readings – reliable and precise
+Dry Electrodes – no gel needed (As an example, I used this one - [link](https://pieeg.com/cap-eeg-kit/)) Flexible & Adjustable Fit – optimized comfort High-Quality EEG Readings – reliable and precise